AuroraToolkit/AuroraCore/README.md

 - **Customizable and Extendable**: Easily add custom tasks, workflows, or LLM integrations to suit your project needs.
 - **Practical Examples**: Includes real-world examples to help developers get started quickly with common use cases and advanced patterns.
 - **Asynchronous Execution**: Built-in support for asynchronous task execution, handling complex and long-running tasks seamlessly.
+- **On-device Domain Routing**: Use CoreML models to perform domain classification directly on-device with `CoreMLDomainRouter`.
+- **Hybrid Routing Logic**: Combine predictions from two domain routers with `DualDomainRouter` to resolve ambiguous or conflicting cases using confidence thresholds or custom resolution logic.

 ## Modules